Frequently Asked Questions

 Q: If a dog goes missing what are your steps?

-• Report the loss on as many as possible of the missing animals websites. and social media outlets.
+• Report on missing animal websites and social media

 What would you do if a fight broke out between dogs?